-The workshop on Cyber Range Applications and Technologies (CACOE) will be organized in conjunction with IEEE EuroS&P 2019.
-The workshop will be held on June 20, 2019 in Stockholm, Sweden.
+The fourth workshop on Cyber Range Technologies and Applications (CACOE) will be organized in conjunction with IEEE EuroS&P 2022 on June 10, 2022 in Genoa, Italy.

 Call For Papers